eneko/aws-sdk-swift/CONTRIBUTING.md

 All developers should feel welcome and encouraged to contribute to AWS SDK Swift.

 As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.

 To contribute a feature or idea to AWS SDK Swift, submit an issue and fill in the template.
 If the request is approved, you or one of the members of the community can start working on it.

+We use [Swift Format](https://github.com/nicklockwood/SwiftFormat) to ensure a standard formatting for all code in the AWS SDK Swift.
+If you create a PR we run a script verifying the code conforms to this format.
+To be sure your code is compliant run `./scripts/sanity.sh` before you create your PR.
+This script runs a number of checks including running Swift Format and verifying all source files have the correct file header.

 If you find a bug, and it is relevant please create an issue with output from the `AWSLoggingMiddleware`.
 Setup `AWSLoggingMiddleware` when creating your `AWSClient` as follows.
 It will then output the contents of every request and response to the console.
 ```swift